 - See the city from above at Clifford’s Tower

-- Have an ice cream from the Two Hoots ice cream boat (summer)
+– Have an ice cream from the Two Hoots ice cream boat (summer only)

 - Count butterflies at Askham Bog Nature Reserve

-- Amble down the Shambles, one of the prettiest streets around
+– Amble down York’s Shambles, one of the prettiest streets around (and possibly the inspiration for Harry Potter’s Diagon Alley)

 - Enjoy the street entertainers: musicians, escapologists and more

-- Bounce off the walls at Energi Trampoline Park
+– Bounce off the walls at Point Zero Trampoline Park

 - See where Guy Fawkes was born

-- Grab an ice cream, milkshake or fish & chips on Bishy Road, winner of the Great British High Street Awards
+– Grab an ice cream, milkshake or fish & chips at one of the lovely cafes on Bishy Road, winner of the Great British High Street Award

-- Run, climb and jump off some energy at the Web Adventure Park
+– Run, climb and jump off some energy at The Web Adventure Park for soft play heaven and much more

 - Play games in the medieval schoolroom at Barley Hall